Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 White was used as the background colour for the website as graphic is full of colour creating a good contrast for reading and browsing.
 The main content text is in a black shade, as this colour creates the best contrast to guarantee the high readability of the text.
 Following the standard procedure, the delete buttons are red; the edit buttons are blue.
-Shades picked are generally soft with a few contrasting colours like red, black and white and grey to focus the user on colorful products.
+Shades picked are generally soft with a few contrasting colours like red, black, white and grey to focus the user on colorful products.

 #### Typography